coltonsr77/Uzi-Discord-Bot/README.md

 # Uzi-Doorman-Bot

-Uzi-Doorman-Bot is a small, focused Discord bot that role-plays as Uzi Doorman (from Murder Drones).
+Uzi-Doorman-Bot is a small, focused Discord bot that roleplays as Uzi Doorman (from Murder Drones).

 ## Key Features
 - Roleplay responses inspired by Uzi Doorman